natyusha/ShokoRelay.bundle/README.md

 ### [force-metadata.py](https://github.com/natyusha/ShokoRelay.bundle/blob/master/Contents/Scripts/force-metadata.py)
 - This script uses the Python-PlexAPI to force all metadata in your anime library to update to Shoko's bypassing Plex's caching or other issues.
-- Any unused posters or empty collections will be removed from your library automatically while also updating negative season names and collection sort titles.
+- Any unused posters or empty collections will be removed from your library automatically while also updating negative season names, collection sort titles and original titles.
 - After making sweeping changes to the metadata in Shoko (like collections or title languages) this is a great way to ensure everything updates correctly in Plex.

 <details>